AutoSponge/autosponge.github.com/_drafts/2014-01-31-warning-contains-functional-programming.md

 If you choose to use libraries, I recommend adding a "bridge" to your app.
 A bridge file abstracts your usage of library code by exposing the methods you use.
 If you need to change a particular implementation later on, you only need to change it in one place.
-This works even better if you can load libraries dynamically and hide them from the global namespace or remove them from global once you cache the methods you want.
-Lastly, make sure you cover your bridge with unit tests that express your use pattern(s).
-At first you may just copy unit tests from the library's unit test.
-If your pattern changes, you will have an easy way to test the implementation.

 {% highlight js %}
 //bridge.js